department-of-veterans-affairs/va.gov-team/Platform/Teams/Analytics and Insights/Research/Participant 6.md

 - Do you know what you would expect to see?
     - No… I think I would want it but I'm not sure how it would work.

--I am going to switch over to a color coded version.
+- I am going to switch over to a color coded version.
     - [Switches tabs]
     - [P6 scrolls]
     - I don't think the colors are necessary in the status area.
 The symbols are fine.
 I don't really need symbol and word and color.